javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 JSON is easy but does not have basic data types.

-Serializable formats are not good to keep them in memory but specific formats for in memory operations are not binary compatible with other laguajes.
+Serializable formats are not good to keep them in memory but specific formats for in memory operations are not binary compatible with other laguages.

 The most important thing I learned is: you need find the right balance between speed, flexibility, compatibility and human-computer interface.